phalcon-orphanage/docs/zh/reference/volt.rst

 注释（Comments）
 ----------------
-Comments may also be added to a template using the {# ... #} delimiters.
+Comments may also be added to a template using the :code:`{# ... #}` delimiters.
 All text inside them is just ignored in the final output:

 .. code-block:: jinja